 Identifying and Evaluating Director Nominees.
 Candidates for nomination to our Board of Directors typically come to the attention of our Board of Directors through professional search firms, although they may also be suggested by existing directors or executive officers, stockholders or other persons.
 Since we became a public company, we have engaged Spencer Stuart and Russell Reynolds, each a professional search firm, to help us identify suitable Board of Directors nominees.
 The Nominating and Corporate Governance Committee reviews the qualifications of any candidates who have been properly brought to the Committee's attention.
 Such review generally includes discussions with persons familiar with the candidate and an interview with the candidate, and may include other actions that the Committee deems proper.
 The Nominating and Corporate Governance Committee considers the suitability of each candidate, including the current members of our Board of Directors, in light of the current size and composition of our Board of Directors.
 In evaluating the qualifications of the candidates, the Committee considers many factors, including issues of character, judgment, independence, age, expertise, diversity of experience, length of service, other commitments and other similar factors.
 The Company's Corporate Governance Guidelines provide that the Nominating and Corporate Governance Committee and the Board should see that the Board has the benefit of a wide range of skills, expertise, industry knowledge and other attributes, including cultural, gender and ethnic diversity, experience in industries beyond healthcare, and age diversity.
-The Governance Committee assesses its achievement of diversity through the review of Board composition as part of the Board's annual self-assessment process.
-The Committee evaluates such factors, among others, and does not assign any particular weighting or priority to any of these factors.
-The Committee expects that it would evaluate candidates properly recommended by stockholders using the
+The Governance Committee evaluates such factors, among others, and does not assign any particular weighting or priority to any of these factors.
+The Committee expects that it would evaluate candidates properly recommended by stockholders using the same criteria as other candidates.